realm/realm-js/integration-tests/environments/react-native/README.md

 ## Environment variables

-// TODO: Add a section on environment variables supported by the harness.
+// TODO: Add a section on the rest of the environment variables supported by the harness.

+### `SKIP_RUNNER`

+When debugging it's often desirable to build and attach a debugger to the integration test app via Xcode.
+To prevent the test harness from also building and launching the app set the `SKIP_RUNNER=true`.

 ## Weird configurations